wborgeaud/blog/content/posts/membership-proofs-from-polynomial-commitments.md

 - The protocol works *mutatis mutandis* in an arbitrary base $u$.
 As $u$ gets larger, the Prover and Verifier time increase, but the proof length decreases.
 - The proof length is $4l$ group elements and $2l$ field elements.
 This is very bad.
 In comparison, the BFGW scheme has constant proof length and Bulletproofs have logarithmic proof length.
 There is maybe a way to reduce the proof length to logarithmic size, but I think constant size is impossible without adding more structure (as BFGW does with roots of unity).
 - The naive protocol of proving $z\in [0,u)$ by performing a membership proof on the set $[0,u)$ has constant size but very bad Prover and Verifier time.
 Nevertheless, if $u$ is small this might be a viable succinct range proof (but still worse than BFGW).

+*Thanks to Alin Tomescu for spotting a typo in an earlier version of this post.*